Suppose you have two histograms, Histogram A and Histogram B, eac... | Study Prep in Pearson+

 1

-Understand that the standard deviation measures the amount of variation or dispersion in a data set.
-A higher standard deviation means the data points are spread out more widely from the mean.
+Understand that the standard deviation measures the amount of variation or dispersion in a set of data values.

-Look at Histogram A, which shows scores tightly clustered around the mean.
-This indicates that most scores are close to the average, suggesting a smaller spread.
+Recall that a smaller standard deviation means data points are closer to the mean, while a larger standard deviation means data points are more spread out.

-Look at Histogram B, which shows scores spread out over a wider range.
-This indicates that the scores vary more widely from the mean, suggesting a larger spread.
+Look at Histogram A, which shows scores tightly clustered around the mean, indicating low variability.

-Since standard deviation quantifies the spread of data, the histogram with scores more spread out (Histogram B) will have a higher standard deviation.
+Look at Histogram B, which shows scores spread out over a wider range, indicating higher variability.

-Therefore, Histogram B depicts a higher standard deviation because the data points are more dispersed compared to Histogram A.
+Conclude that the histogram with scores more spread out (Histogram B) depicts a higher standard deviation.

 Related Videos